Don’t’ hibernate yet – there are a few festivals worth taking a boo at

 Photo by Danny Chan

 There is something zen about watching eagles fly.
 The seem so effortless as they float on a thermal wave but we should never assume they are just hanging out.
 Those beady eyes are always on the lookout for their next meal.
-To learn about their life cycle and characteristic, head to the annual Fraser Valley Bald Eagle Festival near Mission, B.C. on November 18th and 19th.
+To learn about their life cycle and characteristic, head to the annual Fraser Valley Bald Eagle Festival near Mission, B.C. on November 17th and 18th.
 Find out exactly where and when the event takes place here.
-There are other events listed including the Eagle Viewing boat tour.

 A Family of Ghouls haunts together at Heritage Park in Calgary